52

 Back to auction

-Inlaid emerald cabochon, ruby, sapphire and opal cabochons
+Inlaid emerald cabochon, ruby, sapphire and opal cabochons; presumed

 Origin: Burma

-An emerald, ruby, sapphire, opal, natural pearl, not tested and diamond pendant, report
+A pendant featuring an emerald, ruby, sapphire, opal, natural pearl (not tested) and diamond, report

-This antique jewel gives us a glimpse into the discreet and fascinating history of the Beys of Tunis.
-Tunisia's beylical regime lasted from the 18th to the mid-20th century.
-The beys of the Husseinite dynasty, founded by Hussein Bey, were the country's official rulers.
-The end of the French protectorate (1881 - 1956) in Tunisia also marked the end of this ruling dynasty, which was ousted by a republican regime in 1957.
-According to family tradition, this imposing piece of jewelry was passed down from a bey of Tunis to the grandfather of its current owner.
-The bee motif on the pendant is a symbol of tenacity, fertility and abundance in Berber culture.
-The technique of inlaying this insect reveals a great mastery of the art of glyptics.
+This antique piece of jewellery offers a glimpse into the little-known yet fascinating history of the Beys of Tunis.
+The Tunisian Beylical regime lasted from the 18th century until the mid-20th century.
+The Beys, who hailed from the Husseinite dynasty founded by Hussein Bey, were the official rulers of the country.
+The end of the French protectorate (1881–1956) in Tunisia also marked the end of this ruling dynasty, which was ousted by a republican regime in 1957.
+According to family tradition, this imposing piece of jewellery was passed down by a Bey of Tunis to the grandfather of its current owner.
+The bee motif on the pendant symbolises tenacity, fertility and abundance in Berber culture.
+The inlay technique used for this insect reveals a high level of mastery in the art of glyptics.